 10.Disclosure of Information to Third Parties

 The personal information disclosed by participants of a Swell event will only be provided to and utilized by the nonprofit host.
-The Company may, on a limited basis, utilize the data gathered to introduce features and applications that directly impact the guests’ experience at a fundraising event.
+The Company may, on a limited basis, utilize the data gathered to operate the software on your behalf and applications that directly impact the guests’ experience at a fundraising event.

 11.Compliance with Law and Fraud Protection

 In the event of a sale, merger, liquidation, dissolution or sale or transfer of substantially all of the assets of the Company or its associated applications, personal information and/or other information collected about you from the Site may be assigned or transferred to the party acquiring all or substantially all of the equity and/or assets of the Company in order to permit the party to continue the operation of the applications.
 By using the Site and providing personal information to the Company, you consent to the sale and transfer of your information as described in this paragraph.

 13. Credit Card Information

 The Company does not collect, store or otherwise maintain any credit card information from individuals who make a donation through the Site.
 Donations, including information associated with your credit card, are processed by our partners, including Authorize.net and Stripe.

 Stripe, based in Palo Alto, CA, is a credit card processor that allows you to access your money faster, and have it automatically transferred to your bank account on a daily, weekly or monthly basis.
 Donations will appear on the donor’s credit card statement under the name of the non-profit to whom they contributed.
 All donations made through Stripe go directly from the donor to the Non-Profit’s Stripe merchant account.